ZcashFoundation/zepio/DEVELOPMENT_WORKFLOW.md

 # Development Workflow

 This repository aims to follow the GitFlow paradigm.
-If you are unfamiliar with GitFlow, please read [Atlassian's GitFlow documentation](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) illustrating the concepts and its advantages.
+If you are unfamiliar with GitFlow, please read [Atlassian's GitFlow documentation](https://www.atlassian.com/git/tutorials/comparing-workflows/gitflow-workflow) which illustrates the concepts and its advantages.

 # Branching